Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation: Introduction

-where $W_1,\dots,W_n$ are statistical measurement errors and $\sigma>0$ is the noise level.
-In view of the central limit theorem, the Gaussian assumption $W_1,\dots,W_n\iid N(0,1)$ can often be realistically maintained.
-The inverse problem of recovering the diffusivity in the elliptic PDE \eqref{Eq:EllipticPDE} from observations of its solution is an important building block in oil reservoir modelling \cite{Y86}, and has been studied in a large number of articles in applied mathematics, e.g.~\cite{R81,K01,BCDPW17}, and statistics, e.g.~\cite{BHM04,DS11,CRSW13}.
-An illustration of the problem on the unit-area disk is given in Figure \ref{fig:EllipticInvProbl}.
+where $W_1,\dots,W_n$ are statistical measurement errors, and $\sigma>0$ is the noise level.
+In~view of the central limit theorem, the~Gaussian assumption $W_1,\dots,W_n\iid N(0,1)$ can often be realistically maintained.
+The~inverse problem of recovering the diffusivity in the elliptic PDE \eqref{Eq:EllipticPDE} from observations of its solution is an important building block in oil reservoir modelling~\cite{Y86}, where $u$ is the (accessible to measurements) fluid pressure, and $f$ is the (not directly observable) permeability field, which can exhibit drastic spatial variations due to changes in the reservoir composition.
+This problem has been studied in a large number of articles in applied mathematics, e.g.,~\cite{R81,K01,BCDPW17}, and~statistics, e.g.,~\cite{BHM04,DS11,CRSW13}.
+An~illustration on a bi-dimensional domain is given in Figure~\ref{Fig:EllipticInvProbl} .